amgorithm/Project-3/README.md

 No bugs to report in the profile, profile edit, detail, and user blogs pages!

-Posting a blog post can take around 1 minute and 20 seconds from clicking the post button to being navigated back to the homepage.
-The code for the create blog post functionality is the same as my colleagues, who are strangely not experiencing this slowness.
-I've spent an additional week trying to debug this issue, including seeking help on Stack Overflow but am yet to come across a solution.
-As of this time (January 2023), this bug fix has been placed on the back burner as I intend to revisit it at a later date.

 ### Future Improvements

 I hope to further enhance the application by adding the ability to follow other bloggers, add a featured blog post to your profile, and have a favourite blog list.